eclarrrk/adventure-journal/_posts/2020-06-14-a-blaze-booping-good-time.md

 date: 2020-06-14T17:00:00.000Z
 intro_paragraph: Our first time visiting this area got us wondering why we hadn't been here sooner.
+summary: Started at the Urey Overlook parking lot and hiked east to the overlook following blue blazes.
+Then zig-zagged down the hill on blue/yellow, took a right to stay on blue/yellow, another right to stay on blue/yellow, then straight to follow blue across the road.
+We took a right on red blazes to hike along Otter Creek for a while.
+We kept right when red split, then keep right again onto blue.
+That took us directly back to the parking lot.
 area: Otter Creek/Urey Overlook
 town: York County
 state: PA